lw292/rimpact/README.md

 #### From EndNote

 1. Run your search in your favorite databases, and export references to EndNote.
 See instructions for some databases here: [PubMed](http://library.medicine.yale.edu/guides/screencasts/endnote_tt/pubmed_export/), [OvidSP](http://library.medicine.yale.edu/guides/screencasts/ovidsp/ovidsp_6_new/), and [CINAHL](http://library.medicine.yale.edu/guides/screencasts/cinahl/new_cinahl_8/).
 Please refer to the manual of your database for instructions on how to export to EndNote.
 2. Clean the references in EndNote.
-See the "Cleaning Reference Data" section below.
+See the [Cleaning Reference Data](#user-content-cleaning-reference-data) section below.
 3. Select the references you wish to export.
 4. Go to "File", "Export".
 5. Navigate to a location where you wish to save the exported file, and choose a file name.
 6. In Output Style drop-down, choose your style:
   * For RIS format, choose "RefMan (RIS) Export";
   * For EndNote Export format, choose "EndNote Export";
-  * For BibTeX format, choose "BibTeX Export" (See section below on "Using the BibTeX format");
+  * For BibTeX format, choose "BibTeX Export" (See the [Using the BibTeX Format](#user-content-using-the-bibtex-format) section below);
   * If the style you need is not available in the dropdown, find it using "Select Another Style".
 7. Click "Save".
 8. Move the exported file to your application's *public/data* directory.
 Rename it if you wish.